donjude-eng/headfirst-js/README.md

 	DECLARE a variable to keep track of whether the ship is sunk or not.
 Let’s call it isSunk and set it to false.

+	##If you don’t provide an initial
+	value for a variable, then
+	JavaScript gives it a default value of undefined.
+Think of the value undefined
+	as JavaScript’s way of saying “this variable hasn’t been given a value yet.”